meshula/wrinkles/README.md

 * [ ] building a projection operator should not require allocation from a builder
 * [ ] OTIO 1.0 missing vs omitted features list
+* [ ] look for tests that are manually comparing interval endpoints and just compare the entire (optional) interval

 ## Todo List (10/9/25)